 Tracie has diverse experience working with families in challenging and sometimes overwhelming circumstances; building relationship with all members of the family, providing guidance in effective communication, supporting problem-solving skills, and nurturing healthy connection.
 Tracie provides attachment-focused parenting psychoeducation drawing from several trauma and attachment informed parenting interventions.
 Tracie is a certified facilitator of Circle of Security Parenting and greatly values partnering with parents to gain personal awareness and increase parenting perspective in a respectful and empathetic approach.

 Cindy has a Master's in Social Work from Boise State University.
 She has extensive experience working with children and families struck by trauma, including issues involving child abuse, addiction, divorce, legal concerns, and domestic violence.
+She is a certified practitioner is Eye Movement and Desensitization and Reprocessing (EMDR) .
 Cindy provides a nurturing, non-judgemental atmosphere and has the desire to build a trusting therapeutic relationship to foster growth and healing for clients.
 She joined the agency in 2017.
 In her spare time, Cindy enjoys soaking up the sun and kayaking.

 Heather Johnson graduated from Boise State University with her Masters in Social Work in 2016.
 She has experience working with foster and adopt parents, grief and loss, and family dynamics.
-Heather is a Trust Based Relational Interventional Practitioner, trained in Thearplay techniques and is currently working on becoming a registered Play Therapist.
+Heather is a Trust Based Relational Interventional Practitioner (TBRI), trained in Theraplay techniques and is currently working on becoming a registered Play Therapist.
+She is also a trained in Eye Movement and Desensitization and Reprocessing (EMDR) .
 Heather has extensive training in complex trauma for individuals and families.

 Heather loves being outdoors.
 She enjoys camping, kayaking and being on the lake.
 She grew up in North Idaho and couldn’t imagine being anywhere else.

 Lisa has a BA from Cal State Fresno in Communicative Disorders/Education of the Deaf.
-She has been the Targeted Service Coordination Program Manager since 2000.
 Lisa enjoys gardening, cooking, going to the beach and spending time with her grandchildren.

 Jessica has a BS in Criminal Justice from ITT Tech.
-She found her passion working with developmentally disabled adults and has worked in the field for over 7 years.
-She has been a Targeted Service Coordinator since 2014.
-Jessica is a farm girl at heart and loves raising goats and living the farm life!
+She found her passion working with developmentally disabled adults and has worked in the field for over 8 years.
+She has been a Targeted Service Coordinator since 2014 and recently was promoted to Supervisor of the Targeted Service Coordination Team.
+Jessica is a farm girl at heart and loves raising goats and living the farm life

 Heather has her Masters in Education from Boise State University.
 She has worked with the developmentally disabled since 1998 as a teacher and now as a Targeted Service Coordinator.
 Heather enjoys bike riding, yoga , snowboarding and spending time outdoors.